Pawprint for Pet Memorial Art

 Before I created the pawprint and other elements, I did a test etching transforming the cell phone picture of Kitty into fine art (using the printmaking process with sunshine, metal and ink etched onto a metal plate which took about an hour).
 Then, I added just a bit of ash to the ink of his portrait and also created the wax seal pulling together all the keepsake elements.

-Here is a closeup of the pawprint for memorial art.
+Here is a closeup of the pawprint for pet memorial art.
 This matted artwork will fit in a standard 11×14 frame and hopefully help Kitty’s mom as she’s wanting to remember her boy for a long time ahead!
+More details about this custom cat portrait with ashes and pawprint can be found on the “Complete Keepsake Etching” page, such as the sizing of the custom cat portrait, how we gently infuse a loved pet’s cremain ash into the pet art, and more frequently asked questions.

 If you have any questions about how to make the pawprint stamp, please comment and I’ll try to answer!
 Thanks for reading 🙂